-On May 14, 2021, the Company announced that, subject to receiving the requisite shareholder approval, it had adopted a shareholder rights plan (the "Rights Plan") to ensure that all Shareholders are treated fairly in connection with any take-over bid.
+On May 14, 2021, the Company announced that, subject to receiving the requisite shareholder approval, it had adopted a shareholder rights plan (the "Rights Plan") to ensure that all shareholders are treated fairly in connection with any take-over bid.
 Pursuant to the terms of the Rights Plan, one right attaches to each issued and outstanding Common Share.
 Subject to certain exceptions provided under the Rights Plan, upon any person becoming, either directly or indirectly, the beneficial holder of 20% or more of the issued and outstanding Common Shares, holders of the rights will be permitted to exercise such rights to purchase additional Common Shares at a 50% discount to the then prevailing market price of the Common Shares.
-The Rights Plan was not ratified by Shareholders within 6 months from the date of adoption by the Company and, as a result, the Rights Plan is no longer effective.
+The Rights Plan was not ratified by shareholders within 6 months from the date of adoption by the Company and, as a result, the Rights Plan automatically terminated in accordance with its terms.